MetPX/sarracenia/doc/sr_sender.1.rst

 **on_post** script is called... with the **sr_sender** class instance as an argument.
 The script can perform whatever you want... if it returns False, the message will not be published.
 If True, the program will continue processing from there.

+**simulate**  replaces the active sender with one that just logs the name of the file it would be sent with.

 DESTINATION SETUP 2 : METPX-SUNDEW LIKE DISSEMINATION